-If you are looking for sophisticated and minimalistic vintage furniture, head straight to Noden.
+If you are looking for Scandinavian and mid-century furniture, head straight to Noden.
 They have beautiful dressers, bookshelves, and a variety of items that you will instantly fall in love with.
 Along with their retail outlet, they have an online store too.
 The only caveat is that these Danish pieces are usually not cheap.

 Want to buy the car of your dreams but compromising on a cheaper model since it fits the budget?
 Don’t do that!
 Instead, buy a used version of the model you love.

 Considering how expensive it is to buy a new car in Singapore, it only makes sense to invest in a used one, which will save you around 30%-50%!
 However, make sure you keep in mind a few points before jumping on the car-owners’ bandwagon.

 A new car depreciates the most in the first three years.
 So, make sure you buy it post that.
 Don’t opt for a very old car though, since you will end up spending a lot more on the maintenance.